myclabs/DeepCopy/README.md

 #### `DoctrineEmptyCollectionFilter` (filter)

-If you use Doctrine and want to copy an entity who contains a `Collection` that you want to be reset, you can use the `DoctrineEmptyCollectionFilter`
+If you use Doctrine and want to copy an entity who contains a `Collection` that you want to be reset, you can use this
+filter:

 ```php
 use DeepCopy\DeepCopy;